 Office managers can do much to impact the negative effects of SAD when workers return from the Christmas break as well.

 The workforce is one of a business’ most important assets and, generally, happy and comfortable employees make for a successful company.
-Travelling to work and leaving in the dark can often have a negative effect on workers’ wellbeing.
+While many are currently working from home, key workers are still having to go in and travelling to work and leaving in the dark can often have a negative effect on workers’ wellbeing.
 According to the Seasonal Affective Disorder Association, around 21 per cent of people will notice a change in mood and attitude over winter with a further 8 per cent of people needing treatment.